dsi-clinic/the-clinic/scripts/README.md

 ### Automated Testing

-This directory contains a tool `evaluate_repo` which runs a few code testing libraries against a repository.
+This directory contains a tool `evaluate_repo` which runs code testing libraries against a repository.

 ### How to run